Flatiron School Celebrates Women Making History NOW in Cybersecurity

 In her spare time, she volunteers as leader of a global Lean In circle and an OWASP WIA committee member.
 She is an EC-Council Certified Ethical Hacker (CEH) and a Certified Microsoft Innovative Educator.

-Disclaimer: The information in this blog is current as of 1 March 2022.
+Disclaimer: The information in this blog is current as of March 1, 2022.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.